Emurasoft/tutorial/readme.md

 3. You can **search for a string** using [`Editor_FindW()`](http://www.emeditor.org/en/plugin_macro_editor_findw.html) and [`Editor_FindRegex()`](http://www.emeditor.org/en/plugin_macro_editor_findregex.html).
 4. **Manipulate CSV documents** with [`Editor_GetCell()`](http://www.emeditor.org/en/plugin_macro_editor_getcell.html), [`Editor_GetColumn()`](http://www.emeditor.org/en/plugin_macro_editor_getcolumn.html), [`Editor_AutoFill()`](http://www.emeditor.org/en/plugin_macro_editor_autofill.html).
 5. **Get information about the current workspace** with [`Editor_Info()`](http://www.emeditor.org/en/plugin_macro_editor_info.html), [`Editor_GetClip()`](http://www.emeditor.org/en/plugin_macro_editor_getclip.html), [`Editor_GetVersion()`](http://www.emeditor.org/en/plugin_macro_editor_getversion.html), etc.
-6. To **display a graphical interface**, you must first get the editor instance handle using `EEGetLocaleInstanceHandle()`.
+6. To **display a graphical interface**, you first must get a handle to the DLL using `EEGetLocaleInstanceHandle()`.
 Dialogs are simple to make, but to be able to use the editor while interacting with the plug-in, a better option might be to make a sidebar or a toolbar, such as what Projects and HTMLBar employs.
 For debugging or for outputing simple data, you can write to the status bar of the editor using [`Editor_SetStatusW()`](http://www.emeditor.org/en/plugin_macro_editor_setstatusw.html).

 # Potential Problems and How To Fix Them
 Here are some problems that I came across while making HelloWorld and CharacterCount: